apache/incubator-devlake-website/docs/Metrics/CycleTime.md

 ## How is it calculated?
 You can define `deployment` based on your actual practice.
-For a full list of `deployment`'s definitions that DevLake support, please refer to [Deploy Frequency](/docs/Metrics/DeployFrequency.md).
+For a full list of `deployment`'s definitions that DevLake support, please refer to [Deployment Frequency](/docs/Metrics/DeploymentFrequency.md).

 <b>Data Sources Required</b>
 This metric relies on PR/MRs collected from GitHub or GitLab.